I’ve been using the ZIIP HALO 2.0 for a few months now and I’m gonna be honest with you. I came into this fully prepared to hate it.

 The ongoing gel cost is real and I won’t pretend otherwise.
 If you’re using the Crystal Gel consistently, budget for it.
 The Electric Complex Gel at $29.99 is a much lower ongoing cost if you want to keep it simple, and it’s specifically designed for people who are new to ZIIP anyway.

-Either way, the device itself has replaced what would otherwise require regular professional facial appointments and the results are immediate and visible.
-I mean, a real time before and after where one side of my face was more defined, lifted and snatched than the other.
+Either way, the device has replaced what would otherwise require regular professional facial appointments, and the results are immediate and visible.
+And then there’s the allergy angle, which I genuinely didn’t see coming when I bought this.

 It’s also HSA/FSA eligible, which softens the upfront price tag considerably if you have those funds available.

-Worth it if: you deal with morning puffiness, want to maintain skin firmness and definition at home, have the budget for the device plus ongoing gel costs, or you’re looking for a legitimate alternative to regular professional microcurrent facials.
+- Worth it if: you deal with morning puffiness, struggle with seasonal allergy face, want to maintain skin firmness and definition at home, have the budget for the device plus ongoing gel costs, or you’re looking for a legitimate alternative to regular professional microcurrent facials.

 ZIIP HALO 2.0 Review FAQ